-Sounds simple enough, yet Noah Mazé, founder of Yogamazé, says grounding down involves more than pressing your feet into the floor.
+“Ground down” sounds simple enough.
+But Noah Mazé, founder of Yogamazé, says grounding down involves more than pressing your feet into the floor.
 “It’s important to activate your pelvis, hips, and gluteus muscles to create the proper push-down action that firmly grounds the feet,” Mazé says.
-To do this, try to spread your weight evenly between the inner and outer edges of your feet when standing in Tadasana (Mountain Pose), he says.
-Adds master instructor David Magone: “Allowing your body to settle into the ground allows your skeleton to hold some of your weight, so your muscles don’t have to work as hard.”
+To do this, try to spread your weight evenly between the inner and outer edges of your feet in Tadasana (Mountain Pose), he says.

 H: Square your hips

-Despite decades of teachers telling their students to square their hips to the front of the room when twisting, Magone says hips don’t actually need to be squared.
-In fact, the motion creates torque, he says, which weakens the space between the hips and the torso—upping the odds of injury.
+Despite decades of teachers cautioning their students to square their hips to the front of the room in twisting poses such as Revolved Side Angle, Revolved Triangle, and Chair Twist, Magone says your hips don’t actually need to be squared.
+In fact, the motion creates torque, he says, which weakens the space between the hips and the torso and ups your odds of injury.
 Instead of trying to stay square, allow your pelvis to rotate in the same direction as your spine, which will allow for a much deeper spinal rotation and reduce the likelihood of lower-back pain.

 I: Inner rotation

-What does it take to master the pickup-jumpback to Chaturanga Dandasana?
-Practicing Lolasana (Pendant Pose), says Crow, which trains key muscles for the movement: Stand on your shins, each hand on a block outside of each shin.
+A jumpback is when you literally jump back from Standing Forward Bend at the front of the mat into Chaturanga Dandasana.
+It’s common in Ashtanga yoga as well as some vinyasa approaches to yoga.
+What does it take to master the jumpback?
+Practicing Lolasana (Pendant Pose), says Crow, which trains key muscles for the movement: Kneel on the mat with each hand on a block placed outside of each shin.
 Press your palms firmly into the blocks and straighten your elbows.
-Round your back, pull your navel toward your spine, and bring your thighs up to your chest.
+Round your back, pull your navel toward your spine, and bring your thighs toward your chest.